 Amazon Two Ecosystem Tour

 Two lodges have come together to offer the visitor a hybrid experience in two different Amazonian ecosystems.
 In this experience get to know indigenous agricultural techniques, watch species of fauna and flora typical of each region.
 Uakari Lodge floats in the waters of a channel of the Japurá River, at the Mamirauá Reserve.
 There, most of the tours are made by boat - in the flood season you navigate through the rainforest, at the height of the canopies.
-On the other hand, another jungle lodge is located about 2 hours drive from the city of Presidente Figueiredo, where local plants and animals are most easily found on walking trails and you can climb trees
+On the other hand, another jungle lodge is located about 2 hours drive from the city of Presidente Figueiredo, where local plants and animals are most easily found on walking trails.

-Once you land at Tefé Airport, Uakari Lodge’s team will be waiting for you.
+Fly from Manaus to Tefe in the morning.
+Once you land at the Tefé Airport, Uakari Lodge’s team will be waiting for you.
 We then are conducted to the harbor of Tefé Lake, where our boat departs for a 1 hour trip.
 Right after departure, we experience the "encounter of the waters", where the black waters of the lake meet the white waters of the Amazon River.

 The trip is a complete experience itself.
 We learn how long the Amazon River is and once we enter Mamirauá Reserve we see local riverine communities and their stilt houses, many of the 350+ species of birds, mammals and aquatic animals such as caimans, river dolphins and the pirarucu, the biggest fish in the Amazon waters.

 We are welcomed in the impressive floating lodge by the local manager, the naturalist guide and all staff, when we are introduced each other and instruct on the program and safety procedures.
-Right after check-in we go on a trail or canoe trip for an interpretation of local nature.
+After lunch we go on a trail or canoe trip for an interpretation of local nature.

 After dinner, we watch a presentation on the history of the Mamirauá Sustainable Development Reserve and the projects that are being developed by Mamirauá Institute Sustainable Development, a research unit funded and supervised by the Ministry of Science, Technology and Innovation of Brazil.